AdrianEdelen/RaceDash/README.md

 we do not always have the luxury of using the standardized message IDs.
 Therefore additional platforms will require large amounts of reverse engineering to determine the contents of each message.

-The benefit of using the direct can-bus over OBD-II, is speed and access.
+The benefit of using the direct can-bus vs OBD-II, is speed and access.
 RaceDash has direct access to many internal systems and is not limited by the arbitrary rate limits set by OBD-II testers.

 Another primary goal of RaceDash is to allow alternate control of your vehicle, did you remove the door cards but still want to roll your window down?